YSanchezAraujo/YSanchezAraujo.github.io/violations_of_exp.md

 ```

 Of course this is just a simple thought experiment but assume that the last function definition, `learn_things` is some approximation to what happens in these scenarios, what the heck then is `holds_within_error` ?
 Is this a case-specific function?
 Do we have some general form for it?
 Does `holds_within_error` itself come from a bag of functions that all have some common feature, thus inducing a correlation between possible error functions that themselves are meant to an extent test the correlations (in the general-nonlinear sense) between our past and present experiences?
 Also, can we ask the same questions about the `deconstruct` and `adjust` functions?

+Here's another (I think interesting) point, what about the possible set of things that `deconstruct(input)` returns?
+How should that be represented?
+One obvious representation is that it induces a probability distribution over its possible outputs conditional on it's inputs.
+But then, how is this probability distribution even constructed to begin with?